jm31-art/D3RIV-LVST-DIG1T/README.md

 Behavior
 - The script will request active volatility indices from the API, subscribe to ticks for each, and every 15 seconds print a list of symbols with their latest last-digit value.
+- **Automatic Trading**: When enabled (after demo authorization), the bot will monitor signals during the display period.
+If the target symbol's last digit matches the target signal, it will automatically place up to NUM_TRADES "Digit Matches" contracts with the specified stake.
+Trading resets each cycle.
+- **Digit Frequency Analysis**: At the end of each cycle, the bot analyzes the frequency of each digit (0-9) across all samples during the display period.
+It highlights digits with 11.5%-14% occurrence as recommended for trading, helping you identify profitable patterns manually before configuring automatic trading.

 Security & ethics
 - Do not use this tool to automate betting or circumvent platform safeguards.
 Ensure you comply with all platform rules and local laws.
+- **Trading is strictly limited to demo accounts**.
+Real account tokens are explicitly not supported and should never be used.
+- Automatic trading occurs only during the display period when the target conditions are met, with a maximum of NUM_TRADES per cycle.

 Troubleshooting
 - If the script exits complaining about no symbols, provide the `SYMBOLS` env variable.